1994 Winter Olympics: Opening ceremony

 As the 1988 Winter Games, the Organizing Committee decided not to build a specific Olympic Stadium for the opening and closing ceremonies and opted to conduct them at the ski jumping hill, Lysgårdsbakken.
 Artistic content presented a range of Norwegian and Nordic cultures, including elements such as Sami joik, Telemark skiing, fiddlers and folk dancing, simulations of Norwegian traditional events, such as wedding processions, and the figure of vetter from Norse mythology.
 After speeches by Heiberg and IOC president Juan Antonio Samaranch, the Games were officially declared opened by King Harald V. and the Olympic Anthem was performed by the lyrical singer, Sissel Kyrkjebø.
 After, the Olympic Flame was to be carried down the ski jump before lighting the cauldron.
 Originally this task had rested upon Ole Gunnar Fidjestøl, but after he broke an arm in a practice jump, his back-up, Stein Gruben, received the honor.
-The cauldron was lit by Crown Prince Haakon Magnus.
+The cauldron was lit by Crown Prince Haakon.
 The Olympic oaths were taken by Vegard Ulvang for the athletes and Kari Kåring for the officials.

 Alpine skiing

 Since the 1992 Games, the rules for combined changed, where the winner was determined by total time instead of points.
-The women's downhill was originally scheduled for Hafjell, but after protests due the hill difficulties it was moved to Kvitfjell, which also hosted the men's downhill and super-G. In the men's events, Germany's Markus Wasmeier won two disciplines, giant slalom and super-G, finishing ahead of the United States's Tommy Moe on the super-G. Moe won the downhill ahead of Norway's Kjetil André Aamodt, who came in third in the super-G. Austria's Thomas Stangassinger won the slalom ahead of Italy's Alberto Tomba.
+The women's downhill was originally scheduled for Hafjell, but after protests due to the hill difficulties it was moved to Kvitfjell, which also hosted the men's downhill and super-G. In the men's events, Germany's Markus Wasmeier won two disciplines, giant slalom and super-G, finishing ahead of the United States's Tommy Moe on the super-G. Moe won the downhill ahead of Norway's Kjetil André Aamodt, who came in third in the super-G. Austria's Thomas Stangassinger won the slalom ahead of Italy's Alberto Tomba.
 In the combined, Norway took a medal sweep, with Lasse Kjus winning ahead of Aamodt and Harald Christian Strand Nilsen.

 In the women's events, Switzerland's Vreni Schneider was the most successful, winning the slalom, taking silver in combined and taking bronze in giant slalom.
 The only other athlete to take multiple medals was Italy's Isolde Kostner, who took a third place in both downhill and super-G. The downhill was won by Germany's Katja Seizinger, super-G by the United States' Diann Roffe, the giant slalom by Italy's Deborah Compagnoni, and the combined by Sweden's Pernilla Wiberg.